domm/CtrlO-Crypt-XkcdPassword/README.md

         entropy => Data::Entropy::Source->new( ... )
     );

-To use one of the included language-specific wordlists, do:
+To use one of the included language-specific word lists, do:

     my $pw_generator = CtrlO::Crypt::XkcdPassword->new(
         language => 'en-GB',